starknet-edu/starknetbook/src/ch02-05-01-start-with-sepolia.md

 ## Overview

-**The easiest way yo get L2 Sepolia ETH on starknet is to use [Starknet Faucet](https://starknet-faucet.vercel.app/).
+**The easiest way to get L2 Sepolia ETH on starknet is to use [Starknet Faucet](https://starknet-faucet.vercel.app/).
 This faucet is a simple web application that allows you to request $ETH for the Starknet testnet.**

 There is another way of acquiring SEPOLIA tokens, it involves obtaining them on the **Ethereum** Sepolia testnet and then transferring them to the Starknet Sepolia testnet.
 This process is more complex and requires the use of a bridge contract.
 We suggest using the [Starknet Faucet](https://starknet-faucet.vercel.app/).